WU-CVGL/SCINeRF/README.md

 ## Your own data

-`mask.npy`: This file is the binary masks during the SCI imaging process.
+`mask.npy`: This file is the binary masks you used during the SCI imaging process.

 `meas.npy`: This file is the SCI measurement, i.e., the compressed image.